-"The prevailing scientific view is that continued and increased emissions of greenhouse gases will disrupt the Earth's climate in the foreseeable future."Introduction
+"The prevailing scientific view is that continued and increased emissions of greenhouse gases will disrupt the Earth's climate in the foreseeable future."STATE OF NEW JERSEY (OCTOBER 1998)

 Along coastal regions, where the ocean meets the land, the forces of nature have always challenged human activities.
 This is especially true along the heavily populated New Jersey shoreline, where increased erosion, flooding, loss of wetlands, and salinity of surface and ground waters are environmental factors which have major impacts on heavily developed communities.
 These environmental problems are in part the result of rising global sea level.
 Sea-level has been rising due to melting of major ice sheets after the last major glaciation 20,000 years ago and thermal expansion of the oceans.
 The rate of sea-level rise, however, may be exacerbated by human-induced climate change from the production of greenhouse gases.
 This information circular surveys current scientific understanding about recent sea level changes as well as variations that occurred in the distant geologic past.